“One more man has to die.”

 “There has to be another way,” he began.
 “We can leave a horse behind.
 A human can’t outrun a horse.
 But a horse can!
 Let’s light the barracks and flee on horseback afterwards.
 With this nobody has to die.”

 “So now you’re feeling guilty, boy,” Vandill retorted.
 “You already sent so many to death and now you hesitate?
-It was alright when Kili died but some nameless corpse will be too much?
+It was alright when Kili died but Ida would be too much?
 Boy, don’t make such stupid jokes.
 You became our leader, so it’s your duty to sacrifice some for our survival.”

 “But…,” Ketill hesitated.
-“But we have already lost so many lives.
+“But we have already lost so many lives to save Ida.
 I… I already killed so many lives.
+If we sacrifice her now, none of that made sense.
 Yesterday it was in panic but now we can take our time.
 We can find another plan.
 If we shed our own blood, each time we encounter a problem we won’t have anybody left to survive.”

 “You are free to find a way, boy.
 I tried all morning, and this is the best I got.
 We can’t risk everyone to save a single life.
+Even if it is your sister’s life.
 So if you can propose a better plan convince me.
 But you have to face reality and pick the plan with the biggest chance for success.
 That’s part of the determination you vowed to have.”

 “So if we use our horses…”